Higher Education Emergency Relief Fund

 No. All funds will be paid directly to students.
 Once received, students may use the money to make a payment to their TCU student account through TCU student payments.

-TCU is working to distribute these funds as quickly as possible.
-We anticipate notifying students of their eligibility during the first 2 weeks of June 2021.
+Students who received funding in the initial round were notified of their eligibility in June 2021.
+TCU is working to distribute the second round of funds as quickly as possible.
+We anticipate notifying students of their eligibility by early Nov.
+2021.

 Once the Chase QuickPay® account has been set up and funds accepted, the transfer of dollars from TCU to the student bank account will usually take only minutes.
 However, we do ask that you allow three business days before contacting the Financial Services Office.